ciscoaiteam/bridgy-intersight-llm-demo/README.md

 # Set up environment variables
 cp .env.example .env
 # Edit .env file with your specific configurations

+# You will also need to update the Intersight PEM file

 # Run the application
 streamlit run --server.fileWatcherType none main.py --server.port 8443